cookpad/global-style-guides/best-practices/README.md

   </details>

 - <a name="memoized-instance-variable-name"></a>
-  In memoized methods, use a instance variable that matches the method name prefixed with an underscore
+  In memoized methods, use an instance variable that matches the method name prefixed with an underscore
   <sup>[link](#memoized-instance-variable-name)</sup>

   <details>